Damienb123/Login-Page/README.md

 ## Project Structure

 - index.html: Contains the HTML markup for the login page layout and structure.
-- style.css: Defines the styles and layout for the login page using CSS.
+- style.css: Defines the styles, the use of CSS Flexbox, CSS Keyframes, CSS Transition for animations and layout for the login page using CSS.
 - script.js: Implements interactivity and functionality using JavaScript, such as toggling between sign-up and sign-in forms.

 ## Credits